 Change of Control.
-A change of control is defined in the Amended Plan as the occurrence of any of the following: (1) the consummation of a transaction, as described above, unless securities possessing more than 50% of the total combined voting power of the resulting entity or ultimate parent entity are held by a person or persons who held securities in substantially the same proportions possessing more than 50% of the total combined voting power of the Company immediately prior to the transaction; (2) any person or group of persons, excluding the Company and certain other related entities, directly or indirectly acquires beneficial ownership of securities possessing more than 30% of the total combined voting power of the Company, unless pursuant to a tender or exchange offer that the Company's Board of Directors recommends stockholders accept; or (3) over a period of no more than 24 consecutive months there is a change in the composition of the Company's Board of Directors such that a majority of the Board members at the beginning of such period ceases, by reason of one or more proxy contests for the election of Board members, to be composed of individuals who either (i) have been Board members continuously since the beginning of that period, or (ii) have been elected or nominated for election as Board members during such period, other than as a result of any settlement of a proxy or consent solicitation contest or any action taken to avoid such a contest, by at least a majority of the remaining Board members who have been Board members continuously since the beginning of that period, provided that any member elected as provided in clause (ii) shall thereafter be deemed to have been a member at the beginning of such 24 month period.
+A change of control is defined in the Amended Plan as the occurrence of any of the following: (1) the consummation of a transaction, as described above, unless securities possessing more than 50% of the total combined voting power of the resulting entity or ultimate parent entity are held by a person or persons who held securities in substantially the same proportions possessing more than 50% of the total combined voting power of the Company immediately prior to the transaction; (2) any person or group of persons, excluding the Company and certain other related entities, directly or indirectly acquires beneficial ownership of securities possessing more than 30% of the total combined voting power of the Company, unless pursuant to a tender or exchange offer that the Company's Board of Directors recommends stockholders accept; or (3) over a period of no more than 24 consecutive months there is a change in the composition of the Company's Board of Directors such that a majority of the Board members at the beginning of such period ceases, by reason of one or more proxy contests for the election of Board members, to be composed of individuals who either (i) have been Board members continuously since the beginning of that period, or (ii) have been elected or nominated for election as Board members during such period, other than as a result of any settlement of a proxy or consent solicitation contest or any action taken to avoid such a contest, by at least a majority of the remaining Board members who have been Board members continuously since the beginning of such 24 month period.
 The Board may, within 45 days after public disclosure of the event that would otherwise constitute a change of control pursuant to clause (2), determine that such event will not constitute a change of control.